Mount Sterling Municipal Airport

-Mount Sterling Municipal Airport is a public use airport located 2 miles west of Mount Sterling, Illinois.
+Mount Sterling Municipal Airport (FAA LID: I63) is a public use airport located 2 miles west of Mount Sterling, Illinois.
 The airport is publicly owned.

+The airport sees traffic from Dot Foods and its vendors as well as seasonal hunters, crop dusters, and medevac aircraft.

+Facilities and aircraft

+Facilities

 The airport has one runway: runway 18/36 is 5905 x 75 ft (1800 x 23 m) and is asphalt.